riteshskumar/github-demo/README.md

 Rebase example from myfeature branch.

-New rebase example from master
+New rebase example from master, some more text from myfeature02